A 1% forecasting error can cost you millions. But a better tool can help you see it coming, and steer.

 It’s a full financial modeling platform that replaces spreadsheet chaos with structure, clarity, and speed.
 You get live integrations with over 750 systems (including NetSuite, Salesforce, QuickBooks, and HubSpot), driver-based modeling without code, and real-time dashboards that reflect every change.

 Scenario planning is built in.
 You can branch off your base case with one click.
+Each scenario lives on top of the same model, so you’re not cloning files or re-creating logic every time the plan changes.

 And collaboration feels like Google Docs: multiple teammates editing the same model, with notes, version history, and role-based access.